DoItMark/TST-API-DDD/API_README.md

 ## Notes

 - Currently uses in-memory storage (replace with a database for production)
+- **Change SECRET_KEY in production!** Use a secure random key (min 32 characters)
+- JWT tokens expire after 30 minutes (configurable)
+- Protected endpoints require Bearer token in Authorization header
+- Users can only modify their own listings (ownership check)
 - Events are generated but not persisted (implement event store for production)
 - Search functionality is basic (integrate with Elasticsearch for production)